Learn

 3. Shopping at brick-and-mortar stores?
 Browse online first.

 Want to sniff that perfume or squeeze those fuzzy socks before you buy?
-Before heading to the store, use a trick known as "webrooming" — that is, going online to check product reviews, compare prices, and learn about upcoming sales before buying at a brick-and-mortar store.
+Before heading to the store, use a trick known as "webrooming" — that is, going online to check product reviews, compare prices and learn about upcoming sales before buying at a brick-and-mortar store.
 Be aware, though, that some retailers may offer lower prices online than in the store.
 In that case, consider buying online and choosing free in-store pickup.

 4. Reward yourself with bigger holiday savings.

 Credit card rewards can help you save big this season.
 So check to see if you have unused rewards on any open credit card accounts.
 If you do, figure out which options are available to you for using them.
 If there are multiple options, spend some time calculating which option gives you the best value — converting points to cash, redeeming them for gift cards, or using them to purchase merchandise you can give as gifts.
 Second, use a cash-back credit card for your shopping to get an extra percentage back on all of your purchases.
-If you spend $1,000 on a card that gives three percent back, you save $30.
+If you spend $1,000 on a card that gives 2% back, you save $20.

 5. Use cards with your best interest in mind.